Betsy Davenport – Principal

 Welcome to Holy Cross Catholic School!
 I am humbled and proud to serve this community as principal.
 Here is some information about me:

 I utilize my experience and approach to education and leadership to work hard for Holy Cross Catholic School.
 As a parent of two children in the school, I always have a parent’s lens through which I see things as well.
 As an educational leader, I always strive to lead by example in all facets – in my faith, professionalism, dedication, and consistency.
-I want to play a key role in creating an educational environment in which the staff is happy to work in, students and parents want to be a part of, and the parish is proud of.
+I want to play a key role in creating a school that students and parents want to be a part of and the parish is proud of.
 As the principal, I will diligently work towards Holy Cross Catholic School’s goals.

 Fr.
 Douglas Terrien – Pastor